alemart/speedy-vision/README.md

 ###### FAST algorithm

-For any variation of the FAST algorithm[1], the `config` object accepts the following additional key:
+For any variation of the FAST algorithm[1], the `config` object accepts the following additional, optional key:

 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.